2025–26 Moldovan Liga

-The 2025–26 Moldovan Liga is the 35th season of top-tier football in Moldova.
-The league started on 21 June 2025 and will conclude on 17 May 2026.
-Milsami Orhei are the defending champions.
-The winners of the league this season will earn a spot in the first qualifying round of the 2026–27 UEFA Champions League, the second placed club will earn a place in the second qualifying round and the third placed club will earn a place in the first qualifying round of the 2026–27 UEFA Conference League.
+The 2025–26 Moldovan Liga was the 35th season of top-tier football in Moldova.
+The league started on 21 June 2025 and ended on 17 May 2026.
+Milsami Orhei were the defending champions.
+The winners of the league this season earned a spot in the first qualifying round of the 2026–27 UEFA Champions League, the second placed club earned a spot in the first qualifying round of the 2026–27 UEFA Europa League, the third placed club earned a spot in the second qualifying round and the fourth placed club in the first qualifying round of the 2026–27 UEFA Conference League.